Trans-Pecos, Texas, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to day-to-day shoes, you should bring snow boots.
-For visiting Trans-Pecos, we suggest these boots:
+In addition to standard shoes, it's important to bring snow boots.
+For visiting Trans-Pecos, a great option is these boots:

 Waterproof jacket that can be used in snow

-Trans-Pecos has some excellent ski slopes If you plan to ski, we also recommend:
+Trans-Pecos has some excellent skiing If you plan to ski, we would recommend:

 - day pack